Birth Control Breastfeeding

 Sterilization (Tubal Ligation)

-If you have a cesarean birth, you may choose to have a tubal ligation at the same time.
+If you have a cesarean birth, you may choose to have a tubal ligation17 at the same time.
 This procedure permanently blocks the fallopian tube so eggs can no longer travel to the uterus.

 You’ll need to discuss this with your obstetrician before your cesarean.
 You’ll also need to be sure that you don’t want any more children.